ConvoyPanel/documentation/src/docs/panel/v4/configuring-ipam.md

 IPAM stands for IP address management and needs to be configured if your VMs within convoy need to have IP addresses.

-## Compatibility
-This guide only works with v4 of Convoy.

 ## Creating an IP Pool

 Assuming you have a Node configured ([Adding a Node](https://convoypanel.com/docs/panel/v4/adding-a-node.html)), in the admin interface, select the `IPAM` tab.